gitSushi/notes-head-first-design-patterns/head_first_design_patterns_NOTES.md

 ### Pizzaiolo

+You are a pizza magnate and have pizza stores all over America which comes with its own set of rules.
+Each region has its specialty.
+You need to write code that is flexible enough to answer to this need.

 p 119 simple factory diagram (sf is an idiom not a pattern.
 Refactoring by encapsulating the instanciation process)

-**p 141**

 <span class="top-anchor">[⇯](#head-first-design-patterns---my-notes)</span>
 <span class="previous-chapter-anchor">[⇮](#chapter-4--baking-with-oo-goodness)</span>